 For a live event, say a sporting event, they might be able to take a little initiative in how they shoot, but for a scripted narrative, they do not get to take liberties.
 This is where the cinematographer or DP comes into play.

-Cinematographer vs. Director of Photography (DP)
+Cinematographer vs. Director of Photography (DP): What's the Difference?

 According to VMG Studios’ Director of Photography, Hunter Boen, there isn’t a huge difference between the two.
 “There is some semantic difference in the community,” says Boen, “but it frequently comes down to which title you like better.”